 Oxford Research Seminar

-Through a new partnership with the University of Oxford, Washington College students can spend time in residence at one of the leading universities in the world, participating in research seminars investigating religion, politics and culture.
+Through a partnership with the University of Oxford, Washington College students spend time in residence at one of the leading universities in the world, participating in research seminars investigating religion, politics and culture.

 Having full access to the enormous resources of the Bodleian Library system, each student prepared a significant research paper and presented the paper to an Oxford faculty member through an in-depth tutorial.
 Oxford faculty also led students in a series of intensive seminars exploring a range of important topics addressing religion, culture, and political affairs.
-Professor Prud’homme remarks that the inaugural program was a great success.